agent-r/grblHAL-Pendant/README.md

 # grblHAL Pendant

-(This project is work in progress)
+(This project is working but still a bit work in progress)

-I am using a WeMos Lolin32 to build a Pendant for grblHAL.
+I am using a WeMos Lolin32 microcontroller board to build a pendant for [grblHAL](https://github.com/grblHAL).

-Machine state and position are passed from grblHAL via a plugin to a Esp01-Wifi-Module or a HC-05-Bluetooth-Module.
+Machine state and position are passed from grblHAL via a plugin to a HC-05-Bluetooth-Module (recommended) or a Esp01-Wifi-Module.
 The Pendant connects to one of these modules, receives this data and shows it on a tft display.
 12 Buttons and a handwheel are there to send commands to the machine.

 ![bCNC Pendant](/Pictures/bCNC-pendant.jpg)

-## Basic Functions:
+## Basic functions:

 - CNC pendant for up to 4 axis
 - Rotary encoder and 12 buttons
 - TFT display showing position and machine state
-- Wireless connection (Bluetooth or WiFi)
+- Wireless connection (bluetooth or WiFi)
-- Battery powered
+- Battery powered, charged via usb
-- Functions:
+- Control functions:
-  - jogging (jandwheel)
+  - jogging (handwheel)
   - goto Axis Zero
   - set Axis Zero
   - Probing Routine